How to Teach Yourself a Language - The Complete Process

 For now, assume that he/she is using the language correctly.

-As you get better, you'll probably have practiced with several people and you'll have learned to recognize mistakes and different language varieties.
+As you get better, you'll probably have practiced with several people and you'll have started to learn to recognize mistakes and different language varieties.

 Alright, now that you have an idea of how you'll use Google Translate, I'll show you how you can teach yourself a language with it.